Open to: Grades 2-12 (See specific course description)

 In the Young Readers Series, gifted students in grades 2 through 5 read books well above grade level by such authors as Rick Riordan, Avi, J.K.
 Rowling, and Tamora Pierce.
 Guided by CTY instructors, students engage in high level thinking in their book-related creative writing assignments and participation in discussion forums.
 Students are also exposed to challenging vocabulary words and literary devices in the texts, discussions, puzzles, and online games.
 Students learn to make accurate inferences to understand plot and character and are encouraged to support their opinions by referring to the text.
 These courses are ideal for students who enjoy reading, pondering, and sharing their thoughts with gifted students from around the world.
 Students typically read, discuss, and write at least every other day (fall, early spring, mid spring, early summer) or daily (intensive midsummer).
 For more information, visit the course descriptions:

-Young Readers Series for Grades 2 and 3: Good Dogs, Dragon Tales, Mystery Stories, Robot Encounters
+Young Readers' Series themes for Grades 2 and 3 open to verbal qualifiers: Good Dogs, Dragon Tales, Mystery Stories,

 The Art Meets Science Series [Nonfiction, Literature] for grades 6 and 7 encourages students to explore the connection between scientific discovery and creative writing.
 In this critical reading series, students discover how scientific inquiry and creative writing offer different perspectives on the same complex and unfolding universe.
 Readings inspired by science provide students with models for creating their own poems, stories, and essays.
 For example, students might consider how Einstein's theory of relativity has influenced the images and themes of 20th-century poets, or how an essay about childhood memories is enhanced by understanding neuroscience.
 These courses involve substantial discussion of readings as well as writing workshops in which the instructor and peers offer constructive criticism.
 Students typically read, discuss, and write at least every other day (fall, early spring, mid spring early summer) or daily (intensive mid summer).
 For more information, visit the course descriptions: